jump to navigation

 Use “svn info -r HEAD” “Last Changed Rev” property.

-6. Getting Subversion Revision in Ant - Part II « Chris Collins on Software - October 19, 2008
+4. Pingback: Getting Subversion Revision in Ant - Part II « Chris Collins on Software

 This gets the latest revision that is in subversion rather than the revision the current directory has.
 In nightly-build setups, this may be identical, but better use “svnversion” tool (shipped with subversion just next to svn exec) instead of “svn” + some strange command lines. svnversion has been designed to do exactly the job you try to accomplish here.